 Storage Location

-Where your boat is stored when not in use affects your premium.
-Secure locked garages or commercial storage yards attract lower premiums than open driveways.
-Boats stored in high-theft areas may face higher premiums or require additional security measures.
+Where your boat is stored when not in use significantly affects your premium.
+Secure locked garages or commercial storage yards attract lower premiums than open driveways or unsecured car parks.
+Boats stored in higher-theft postcodes may face higher premiums or security requirements.

 🎣